Managing teams whilst social distancing is the new norm now that COVID19 has become our normal day to day life.

-The COVID-19 virus has disrupted the workplace like never before.
-Within weeks, organisations have moved employees to work from home – across industries.
-Without warning, preparation and time – managers are leading virtual teams in stressful and uncertain times.
+The virus disrupted the workplace like never before.
+Within weeks, organisations moved employees to work from home – across industries.
+Without warning, preparation and time – managers were leading virtual teams in stressful and uncertain times.

 It’s challenging to manage oneself during quarantine – let alone the additional task of managing a team under these conditions.
 However, uncertain times can lead to unprecedented positive outcomes.